timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 We might want a function or method to generate subversive reversal interpretations based on the upright meaning.
 This could involve:

 - Identifying and inverting key concepts or assumptions in the upright meaning
-- Applying humour, irony, or absurdity to the upright meaning[^6]
+- Applying humour, irony, or absurdity to the upright meaning[^7]
 - Drawing from a predefined set of unconventional or trickster-like archetypes or themes

 We want a function that takes the upright meaning as an input, and returns a subverted or ironised version.
 Juxtaposition, exaggeration, reframing, alternative viewpoints?

 Are we looking at a predefined dictionary of subversive interpretations?
+Not entirely sold on these examples, but:

 ```python
 def subvert_meaning(card, upright_meaning, querent_input):